vegaprotocol/specs/protocol/0014-ORDT-order_types.md

   - Market orders (<a name="0014-ORDT-121" href="#0014-ORDT-121">0014-ORDT-121</a>)
   - Icebergs (<a name="0014-ORDT-122" href="#0014-ORDT-122">0014-ORDT-122</a>)
   - All stop order types (<a name="0014-ORDT-123" href="#0014-ORDT-123">0014-ORDT-123</a>)

+## Spot

+- A trader submitting a stop order wrapping a buy limit order will have the funds required to execute that order locked in the relevant holding account for the quote asset. (<a name="0014-ORDT-XXX" href="#0014-ORDT-XXX">0014-ORDT-XXX</a>)
+- A trader submitting a stop order wrapping a sell limit order will have the funds required to execute that order locked in the relevant holding account for the base asset (<a name="0014-ORDT-XXX" href="#0014-ORDT-XXX">0014-ORDT-XXX</a>)

 ### See also